ayush4003/Cadence/README.md

 ```shell
 > flow dev
 ```
 After the command is started it will automatically watch any changes you make to Cadence files and make sure to continiously sync those changes on the emulator network.
 If you make any mistakes it will report the errors as well.
-Read more [about the command here](https://developers.flow.com/tools/flow-cli/super-commands)

 **Importing Contracts**